• Mounting

 As a farmer you need to raise your crop production/yield and if you are raising animals you will want to be receiving, outside temperature readings, because they can alert you to temperatures that could cause animal stress levels.
 These stress levels could mean a drop in milk production as well as a poorer cut of beef from a beef cattle breed.

-This Davis Instruments console has the ability to keep track of relative humidity readings which are used in many facets of farming.
+This Davis Instruments console can keep track of relative humidity readings which are used in many facets of farming.

 It is also very important in the harvesting of hay and crop harvesting.
 In these harvesting methods you need to know when the fields are dry enough to bring the crop in for winter storage.